banco-alimentar/alimentestaideia.pt/README.md

  - [Mark any commit with the issue that you're working on](https://gitdailies.com/articles/link-github-commit-to-issue/)
  - Create a Pull Request against the [developer](https://github.com/banco-alimentar/alimentestaideia.pt/tree/developer) branch.
 Pick an approver (eg: tiagonmas)

+We make an effor to follow Microsoft's [Code With Engineering Playbook](https://github.com/Microsoft/code-with-engineering-playbook)

 Still interested?
 Then you should take a peek at [Code of Conduct](CODE_OF_CONDUCT.md) and that you agree with the [Hippocratic License](LICENSE.md) start setting up your development environment:

 - [Windows setup](Documentation/Contributing-Windows-setup.md)